neondatabase/website/content/guides/local-development-with-neon.md

    export const sql = neon(connectionString);
    ```

-## Choosing Your Development Approach
+## Choosing your development approach

-Before diving into the comparison, it's important to understand why we recommend database branching as the optimal choice for most development workflows.
+Before choosing between cloud-hosted or local development, it's important to understand the benefits of each approach.

 Cloud-hosted branches offer several compelling advantages:

-### Cost-Efficient Development
+### Cost-efficient development

-- **Minimal Storage Costs**: Branches are extremely cost-effective as you only pay for unique data changes
+- **Minimal storage costs**: Branches are extremely cost-effective as you only pay for unique data changes
-- **Smart Compute Usage**: Development happens on small, autosuspending computes (0.25 vCPU)
+- **Smart compute usage**: Development happens on small, autosuspending computes (0.25 vCPU)
-- **Free Plan Benefits**: Even the Free Plan includes 5 compute hours on dev branches
+- **Free Plan benefits**: Even the Free Plan includes 5 compute hours on dev branches
   - This translates to 20 hours of development time on a 0.25 vCPU compute
   - One compute hour at 1 vCPU equals four hours at 0.25 vCPU

-### Developer-Friendly Features
+### Developer-friendly features

-- **Instant Deployment**: Branches are created in seconds, just like Git branches
+- **Instant deployment**: Branches are created in seconds, just like Git branches
-- **Branch Reset**: Easily refresh your development data from the parent branch
+- **Branch reset**: Easily refresh your development data from the parent branch
-- **Zero Maintenance**: No need to manage local PostgreSQL installations
+- **Zero maintenance**: No need to manage local PostgreSQL installations

 | Feature             | Database Branching                           | Local PostgreSQL                     |
 | ------------------- | -------------------------------------------- | ------------------------------------ |